Statue of Zeus at Olympia: History

 The statue of Zeus was commissioned by the Eleans, custodians of the Olympic Games, in the latter half of the fifth century BC for their newly constructed Temple of Zeus.
 Seeking to outdo their Athenian rivals, the Eleans employed sculptor Phidias, who had previously made the massive statue of Athena Parthenos in the Parthenon.

 The statue occupied half the width of the aisle of the temple built to house it.
 The geographer Strabo noted early in the 1st century BC that the statue gave "the impression that if Zeus arose and stood erect he would unroof the temple."
 The Zeus was a chryselephantine sculpture, made with ivory and gold panels on a wooden substructure.
 No copy in marble or bronze has survived, though there are recognizable but only approximate versions on coins of nearby Elis and on Roman coins and engraved gems.

 The 2nd-century AD geographer and traveler Pausanias left a detailed description: the statue was crowned with a sculpted wreath of olive sprays and wore a gilded robe made from glass and carved with animals and lilies.
 Its right hand held a small chryselephantine statue of crowned Nike, goddess of victory; its left a scepter inlaid with many metals, supporting an eagle.
 The throne featured painted figures and wrought images and was decorated with gold, precious stones, ebony, and ivory.
 Zeus' golden sandals rested upon a footstool decorated with an Amazonomachy in relief.
 The passage underneath the throne was restricted by painted screens.

 Pausanias also recounts that the statue was kept constantly coated with olive oil to counter the harmful effect on the ivory caused by the "marshiness" of the Altis grove.
 The floor in front of the image was paved with black tiles and surrounded by a raised rim of marble to contain the oil.
-This reservoir acted as a reflecting pool which doubled the apparent height of the statue.
+Rashna Taraporewalla considers it probable that this reservoir acted as a reflecting pool which added to the visual impression of the statue.

 According to the Roman historian Livy, the Roman general Aemilius Paullus (the victor over Macedon) saw the statue and "was moved to his soul, as if he had seen the god in person", and according to Plutarch, Aemilius Paullus "made that utterance which is now on every mouth, that Pheidias had moulded the Zeus of Homer".
 The 1st-century AD Greek orator Dio Chrysostom declared that a single glimpse of the statue would make a man forget all his earthly troubles.